TheCahyag/Git-Essential-Training/README.md

 #### Git HEAD
 A pointer to the "tip" of the current branch in the repo, at any given time there is only one HEAD

+#### Git Reset
+git reset
+    --soft, does not change staging index or working directory --mixed (default), changes staging index to match repository and does not change working directory --hard, changes staging index and working directory to match repository